“Why do I need a puppy socialisation plan?” you may be thinking.

 Had he shown any reluctance at this stage I would have stopped and revisited this task.
 But he didn’t.
-So I continued and within minutes he was happily right next to vacuum cleaner while I streamed treats to him.
+So I continued and within minutes he was happily right next to the vacuum cleaner while I streamed treats to him.

 Fantastic.
 Well on the way to having a dog that isn’t scared of the vacuum cleaner.

 And so on to the ‘Be careful what you wish for’ element …

 We can’t now use the vacuum cleaner without Harv following us around and planting himself in the way until he gets a treat!